When planning your Wedding Ceremony, the first thing you need to think about is the legalities of your marriage.

 What most couples choosing to travel to Madeira for their wedding do, is complete the legalities with a Registrar in their home country, either before or after their wedding here.
 This is a lot more straight forward.
-You don’t need to exchange rings or go through the whole ceremony back home….that part can wait for your wedding in beautiful Madeira, in front of all your friends and family.
-Portuguese ceremonies can be quite formal so using the services of a Celebrant is popular across the whole country.
+You don’t need to exchange rings or go through the whole Ceremony back home….that part can wait for your wedding in beautiful Madeira, in front of all your friends and family.
+Portuguese Ceremonies can be quite formal and are conducted in Portuguese so using the services of a Celebrant is popular across the whole country.

-If you would prefer to have the legalities of your marriage as part of your wedding in Madeira, I can assist you with the paper work and organise a Registrar to conduct your ceremony for you.
-We can also organise translators, if the Registrar is not able to conduct your ceremony in your chosen language.
+If you would prefer to have the legalities of your marriage as part of your wedding in Madeira, I can assist you with the paperwork and organise a Registrar to conduct your Ceremony for you.
+We can also organise a translator.

 The last option is to combine the two.
 You can have a Portuguese Registrar to legalise the marriage and you sign the wedding certificate here in Madeira, but you can then also have a Celebrant to conduct a ceremony in English along side the legal part.

 Feel free to contact us for an informal chat and we can discuss which option is best for you.